Skip to Content

 What are the best evidence-based therapies for children with developmental delays?

 The best therapy depends on your child’s needs and goals.
 Children may benefit from allied health therapies such as occupational therapy, speech pathology, physiotherapy, positive behaviour support or a combination of supports.
-At Everyday Independence, a Key Worker helps families access the right mix of therapies while building skills through everyday routines and activities.
+At Everyday Independence, a key worker helps families access the right mix of therapies while building skills through everyday routines and activities.

 More frequently asked questions are available on the key worker model, the background and experience of our key workers, and how we deliver early childhood supports.